sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 I haven't been able to find any attacks that exploit this possibility, but I have yet to be impacted by turning that feature on within sudo.
-Making both changes can be done by adding the following line to the sudoers config.
+Making both changes can be done by adding the following line to the sudoers configuration.

 ```
 Defaults requiretty, use_pty